 - Listening to the Khutbah (Sermon) after offering the Eid prayer.
 (An-Nisai 1517).

 What holidays do muslim celebrate?

 There are several Holidays of Muslim every year.
 These are Muharram Holiday, Rabi ul Awwal Holiday, Ramzan Holiday, Eid Holidays and Hajj Holidays.

 What are the muslim holidays?

-There are almost 20-25 Holiday of Muslim each here.
+There are almost 20-25 holidays of Muslims each here.
 These are some special day, some are festivals and Some of the Birth and Death of Important Persons.

 Muslim holidays where they slaughter goats?

 It is Eid ul Adha.
-Eid ul Adha is the Sunnah of Hazrat Ibrahim (AS) where he slaughter his Son Hazrat Ismail AS and Allah accepts his Sacrifice without hurting Hazrat Ismail AS.
+Eid ul Adha is the Sunnah of Hazrat Ibrahim (AS) where he slaughters his Son Hazrat Ismail AS and Allah accepts his Sacrifice without hurting Hazrat Ismail AS.